 6.Y.3 Evaluation

 Editor’s Note: Each solution should motivate how the potential security requirements of the key issues being addressed are fulfilled.
+The evaluation of the solution should include the impact in the 5G system.

 7 Conclusions

 Editor’s Note: This clause contains the agreed conclusions that will form the basis for any normative work.